 - Add a shot of Creme de Menthe

-- Shake the ingredients well
+- Shake the ingredients several time to mix them well

 - Strain the contents of the shaker into a chilled martini glass.